TheLissandra1/Nest-of-Lisa/PyTorchNotes.md

 # Learning PyTorch Basic
 ## Tensor Basics:
 ### In Numpy arrays and vectors
 ### BUT in PyTorch, everything is a Tensor, so a tensor can have different dimensions, e.g. 1d, 2d, or even 3d or more.
+#### Calculation
   ` import torch
       x = torch.empty(3)
       print(x)`